euaaaio/eslint-config/README.md

 ## Oxlint Support

-This config includes built-in support for [oxlint](https://oxc.rs/docs/guide/usage/linter.html) - a blazing-fast JavaScript linter written in Rust by [VoidZero](https://voidzero.dev/).
+This config includes built-in support for [oxlint][oxlint] - a blazing-fast JavaScript linter written in Rust by [void(0)][voidzero].
 Oxlint is **50-100 times faster** than ESLint and designed for performance-critical workflows, making it perfect for large codebases and CI environments.

 > **Note:** Oxlint doesn't support all ESLint rules yet.
-Check the [generated list of unsupported rules](./docs/oxlint/UNSUPPORTED-RULES.md) to see which rules from this config are not available in oxlint.
+Check the [generated list of unsupported rules][unsupported-rules] to see which rules from this config are not available in oxlint.

 ### Enabling Oxlint